ArteChp/aws-cloudformation-stack-checker/README.md

 There are 2 ways to test the main script `check_stack.py`:

-1. Running unit tests (simple)
+1. Running unit tests (easy)
-2. Deploying failing sample stacks with AWS CDK and executing the script manualy
+2. Deploying failing sample stacks with AWS CDK and executing the script manualy (hard)

 ## Deployment steps